WLAN-Pi/.github/docs/contributing.md

 - Tell us **what version you're using**, and
  **how you installed it**.
 Different versions behave differently and have different bugs.
+- Tell us **where the bug is in the code** if you know.
+This helps other developers quickly resolve the bug if you are not solving it yourself.

 If you do not provide all of these things, time to resolution will take us much longer to fix your problem.
 If we ask you to clarify something and you never respond, we